Romelyn05/Library_4C/README.md

 # Library API Documentation
 ## Introduction
-The Library API enables easy digital library management, allowing users to browse and administrators to organize, view, add, and modify book and author collections.
-It supports role-based access with authentication, catalog browsing, and search features, making it ideal for integrating library functions into web or mobile applications.
+The Library API provides a system for managing a digital library.
+It allows users to browse the catalog and enables administrators to organize, view, add, and modify book and author collections.
+The API supports role-based access control with authentication, catalog browsing, and search features, making it ideal for integrating library functions into web or mobile applications.
 ## Endpoints
 ### Endpoint 1: User Registration
-- **description:** The User Registration endpoint allows new users to create an account in the Library API.
-This endpoint collects essential information to set up a user profile, granting access based on defined user roles (e.g., general user or admin).
+- **description:** This endpoint allows new users to create an account in the Library API.
+It collects essential information to set up a user profile and grants access based on defined roles (e.g., general user or admin).
 - **url:** users/register
 - **method:** POST
 ### Example Request